kstenerud/dogma/kbnf_v1.md

 Combinations
 ------------

-There are many ways to combine expressions into more powerful expressions.
+Combinations combine expressions together into more powerful expressions.

 Combination precedence (low to high):